 Phoebe has just finished her MSci in Oceanography at Southampton and is about to start her PhD.
 She's been diving since she was 10 and is almost more at home underwater than on land.
 Whilst Phoebe isn't an instructor yet, she has been a divemaster for 2 years and has been helping instruct for 3 years.
 She'll be responsible for organising all of the clubs training this coming year.
 So whether you're just learning to dive and doing our Ocean Diver course or trying to expand your knowledge with one of our Skill Development Courses, you'll no doubt see her around.

 Tim is a third-year Oceanographer, whose real passion lies with diving.
 Preferring sidemount diving, he is never happier than when he's literally in over his head.
 In his spare time, he can be found trying to spend the least amount of time in the equipment shed as possible.
 Tim is responsible for making sure all the club equipment is serviced and maintained to the highest possible standards.
 You can be sure that any equipment you borrow from SUSAC will be in top shape!

-The social secretary is responsible for making sure everyone stays connected and has a great time doing everything in the club that isn't diving.
-Aside from regular pub meets, the social secretary aims to provide a wide diversity of activities including activities such as paintballing, go-karting, bowling and more.
+The social secretaries are responsible for making sure everyone stays connected and has a great time doing everything in the club that isn't diving.
+Aside from regular pub meets, the social secretaries aim to provide a wide diversity of activities including activities such as paintballing, go-karting, bowling and more.

 Dive With Us